Off Camera Flash

 TTL Flash offers some advantages over manual flash.
-I use the Nikon speedlight system that has helped me have an edge over many other photographers not using the system.
+I use the Nikon Speedlight system, which has given me an edge over many other photographers who do not use the system.

-There are three things that make me choose my Nikon Speedlights over the manual flash: 1) I have no sync speed limitations, 2) quick—I don’t have to pause to take readings and then set the camera, and 3) I can shoot at very wide opening f/stops.
+Three things make me choose my Nikon Speedlights over the manual flash: 1) I have no sync speed limitations, 2) quick—I don’t have to pause to take readings and then set the camera, and 3) I can shoot at wide-open f/stops.

-You can see the blur of the basketball due to slow shutter speed with the strobes.
+You can see the blur of the basketball due to the slow shutter speed with the strobes.

 Unlimited sync speeds

-When you can shoot at any shutter speed then you open the possibilities for so many things.
+When you can shoot at any shutter speed, you open the possibilities for many things.

-1. You can shoot at high shutter speed like 1/2000 or 1/8000 of second to stop the action.
-You see when the shutter is open at 1/250 sec for manual flash there is enough movement is sports to have some motion blur.
-You see this is hockey and basketball.
+1. You can shoot at a high shutter speed to stop the action, like 1/2000 or 1/8000 of a second.
+When the shutter is open at 1/250 sec for manual flash, there is enough movement in sports to have some motion blur.
+You see this in hockey and basketball.

-3. You can control the background—outside!
-You can crank that shutter speed up and underexpose the background by say 2 or 3 stops and then up you flash output 2 or 3 stops to properly expose a subject, yet underexpose the background.
-Great to get those dark blue skies behind a subject.
+2. You can control the background—outside!
+You can crank that shutter speed up and underexpose the background by, say, 2 or 3 stops, and then up your flash output 2 or 3 stops to expose a subject yet underexpose the background properly.
+This is great for getting those dark blue skies behind a subject.

 The TTL flash easily figured the correct amount of fill flash on the fly here.